R4356th/lexeme-linker/README.md

 4. Click **Load unpacked**.
 5. Select the folder where you cloned the repository.

-OR: Download the CRX file from https://github.com/R4356th/lexeme-linker/releases.
+There is also a CRX file at https://github.com/R4356th/lexeme-linker/releases.

 ## How to Use